G-Chandramani/MovieTime/README.md

-# MovieTime
-Movie Booking System
+# MovieTime Ticket Booking System

 User Management:
 Registration: Allow users to create accounts with basic information like name, email, and password.
 Login: Authenticate users to access the booking functionalities.